simphotonics/generic_reader/example/README.md

 The type argument `T` can assume any data-type and it is impractical to handle all available types manually in the decoder function of `Wrapper`.

-Instead, one can use the method `get` with the type `dynamic` and the reader attempts to match the static type of the [ConstantReader] input to a registered data-type.
+Instead, one can use the method `get` with the type `dynamic`.
+This signals to the reader to match the static type of the [ConstantReader] input to a registered data-type.
 If a match is found `get<dynamic>(constantReader)` returns a constant with the appropriate value, otherwise a [ReaderError] is thrown.